Different but Equal – Motorists & Cyclists Share the Road

 Both Johnson and Roeder also note that maintenance is important in cycling safety: make sure your brakes function correctly, that your tires are properly inflated, and check your bike for issues.
 Johnson suggests cleaning your bike regularly (to increase familiarity with it) and developing a good relationship with a trustworthy bike shop.

-For more information on the rules and regulations surrounding bicycling in Nebraska, check out the NDOR bicycle guide and the Nebraska Legislature’s website:
+For more information on the rules and regulations surrounding bicycling in Nebraska, check out the NDOT bicycle guide and the Nebraska Legislature’s website: